 When starting to write a novel, it's good to free - write first.
 Don't worry about grammar or structure, just let your ideas flow.
 Maybe start with a scene that really excites you.
 Then, think about how this scene fits into the bigger picture of the novel.
 Consider the overall tone you want to achieve, whether it's dark and mysterious or light - hearted and humorous, and let that guide your initial writing.

-First, come up with an interesting concept or idea.
-It could be a unique setting, like a post - apocalyptic world or a magical realm.
-Then, create some memorable characters with distinct personalities.
+First, come up with an interesting idea.
+It could be a unique character or a fascinating situation.